perf-mem - Man Page

 Configure all used events to run in user space.

 Specify desired latency for loads event.
-Supported on Intel and Arm64 processors only.
+Supported on Intel, Arm64 and some AMD processors.
 Ignored on other archs.

 Report Options